-Al-Qarawiyyin or Al-Karaouine Mosque and University
+Al-Qarawiyyin or Al-Karaouine Mosque, University and Library

 The University of al-Qarawiyyin or al-Karaouine (in Arabic: جامعة القرويين) is a university located in Fes, Morocco.